 TRANSLATION: Certainly this particular gopi has perfectly worshiped the all-powerful Personality of Godhead, Govinda, since He was so pleased with Her that He abandoned the rest of us and brought Her to a secluded place.
 (S.B.
 10.30.28)

 Srila Visvanath Chakravarti Thakur explains that the word aradhitah refers to Srimati Radha.
-He comments, “The sage Shukadeva Gosvamī has tried with all endeavor to keep Her name hidden, but now it automatically shines forth from the moon of his mouth.
+He comments, “The sage Shukadeva Gosvamī has tried with all endeavors to keep Her name hidden, but now it automatically shines forth from the moon of his mouth.
 That he has spoken Her name is indeed Her mercy, and thus the word aradhitah is like the rumbling of a kettledrum sounded to announce Her great good fortune.”

 This mystery of Srimad Bhagavatam can be appreciated only by the devotees of Sri Sri Radha-Krishna.
 For others it remains just a theory with no real substance.
 In fact, Radharani Herself has remained a great mystery to mundane scholars since centuries.